-German Potato pancakes or “Reibekuchen” is a special and typical German dish for all occasions.
-They are very popular during the “Fastnachtszeit” (during German carnival) and in the Rhineland there is always a booth on the fairs selling them fresh from the skillet.
+German Potato pancakes or “Reibekuchen” is a special German potato dish for all occasions.
+The little pancakes are very popular during the so called “Fastnachtszeit” (during German carnival), and in the Rhineland there is always a booth on the fairs selling them fresh from the skillet.
 If you like potatoes you should try this simple recipe.
-In Germany we eat them with apple sauce, and the best is to make apple sauce at home.

 Some say that Reibekuchen are made out of raw potatoes and Kartoffelpuffer from cooked potatoes.
 You can use both versions.
-Happy Baking!
+Happy Cooking!

 Ingredients Potato Pancakes

 2 medium sized onions